-We will issue the notes under the Indenture dated September 1, 1997 (as previously supplemented and amended) entered into between us and the Trustee, Deutsche Bank Trust Company Americas (formerly Bankers Trust Company).
+We will issue the notes under the Indenture dated January 1, 1998 (as previously supplemented and amended) between us and the Trustee, The Bank of New York.
 This prospectus briefly outlines some provisions of the Indenture.
-If you would like more information on these provisions, review the Indenture and any supplemental indentures or company orders that we file with the SEC.
+If you would like more information on these provisions, you should review the Indenture and any supplemental indentures or company orders that we have filed or will file with the SEC.
 See Where You Can Find More Information on how to locate these documents.
-You may also review these documents at the Trustee's offices at Four Albany Street, New York, New York.
+You may also review these documents at the Trustee's offices at 101 Barclay Street, New York, New York.